A Hyperbolic Analogue of the Rademacher Symbol: Introduction

-defines a simple closed curve in $\Gamma \backslash \SL_2(\R)$.
-We call it a modular knot.
+on the geodesic flow defines a simple closed curve in $\Gamma \backslash \SL_2(\mathbb{R})$.
+We call it a \emph{modular knot}.
 It is then a natural question to ask whether we can compute a knot invariant of the modular knot $C_\gamma$ in terms of $\gamma$.
-As one of the most standard knot (link) invariants, Ghys investigated the linking number between the modular knot $C_\gamma$ and the missing trefoil $K$ with some orientation in the $3$-sphere $S^3$.
-He showed that the linking number $\mathrm{Lk}(C_\gamma, K)$ is equal to the Rademacher symbol $\Psi(\gamma)$, and provided three different proofs for this result, (one of them is reviewed in \cite[Appendix A]{DIT17}).
-Since there are many types of explicit formulas for $\Psi(\gamma)$ as above, we can compute the linking number concretely.
+As one of the most standard knot (link) invariants, Ghys investigated the linking number between the modular knot $C_\gamma$ and the ``missing" trefoil $K$ with some orientation in the $3$-sphere $S^3$.
+He showed that the linking number $\mathrm{Lk}(C_\gamma, K)$ is equal to the Rademacher symbol $\Psi(\gamma)$, and provided three different proofs for this result (one of them is reviewed in~\cite[Appendix A]{DIT17} and \cite{MatsusakaUeki2023}).
+Moreover, since there are many explicit formulas for $\Psi(\gamma)$ as above, we can compute the linking number concretely.
 At the end of his article, Ghys posed a question on linking numbers $\mathrm{Lk}(C_\gamma, C_\sigma)$ for two hyperbolic elements $\gamma, \sigma \in \Gamma$.
-In this context, a hyperbolic analogue of the Rademacher symbol $\Psi_\gamma(\sigma)$ was introduced by Duke-Imamo\={g}lu-T\'{o}th \cite{DIT17} in 2017.
+In this context, a hyperbolic analogue of the Rademacher symbol $\Psi_\gamma(\sigma)$ was introduced by Duke--Imamo\={g}lu--T\'{o}th~\cite{DIT17} in 2017.

-The main purpose of this article is studying this hyperbolic analogue.
+The main purpose of this article is to study the hyperbolic analogue.
 For two hyperbolic elements $\gamma, \sigma$, the symbol $\Psi_\gamma(\sigma)$ is defined.
-The details of Duke-Imamo\={g}lu-T\'{o}th's construction will be reviewed in Section \ref{s4-2}, but their key idea is to construct the weight $0$ cocycle $R_\gamma(\sigma, z)$ as a hyperbolic analogue of the cocycle $R(\sigma, z) := \log \Delta(\sigma z) - \log \Delta(z)$.
+The details of Duke--Imamo\={g}lu--T\'{o}th's construction will be reviewed in \cref{s4-2}, but their crucial idea is to construct the weight $0$ cocycle $R_\gamma(\sigma, z)$ as a hyperbolic analogue of the cocycle $R(\sigma, z) := \log \Delta(\sigma z) - \log \Delta(z)$.
 Then the hyperbolic Dedekind and Rademacher symbols are defined by